- COVID-19 Resources

 - Social distancing requirements do not apply to members of the same family or household

 Homestead Parks & Recreation Staff will be on site to enforce social distancing protocols within the park and prevent any unauthorized uses.
-Beginning Monday, May 3, 2021, reservations for community center and pavilion facilities will be accepted.
+Reservations for community center and pavilion facilities are currently being accepted.

-The City of Homestead reopened the following facilities to the public effective Monday, May 3, 2021: City Hall, Community Redevelopment Agency, Development Services, Parks & Recreation, and the Solid Waste Drop Site.
-The Drop Site will be open 8am – 4pm Monday – Saturday and 8am – 12pm Sundays.
+The following facilities are open to the public: City Hall, Community Redevelopment Agency, Development Services, Parks & Recreation, and the Solid Waste Drop Site.
+The Drop Site is open 8am – 4pm Monday – Saturday and 8am – 12pm Sundays.
 All other facilities will be open 8am – 5pm Monday - Friday.
 Residents are still encouraged to conduct business online or over the phone if possible by visiting www.cityofhomestead.com or calling 305-224-4400.

 To allow for continued efficient processing of online permit submissions Development Services will be operating with modified in-person service hours as follows: